 Victoria M. Esses, Ph.D.

 Victoria Esses (PhD, University of Toronto) is Professor of Psychology and Director of the Network for Economic and Social Trends and of the Centre for Research on Migration and Ethnic Relations at the University of Western Ontario.
 She is also Principal Investigator of the Pathways to Prosperity Partnership, a national alliance of university, community and government partners dedicated to fostering welcoming communities and promoting the integration of migrants and minorities across Canada.
 Dr. Esses has conducted research on immigration and cultural diversity for over 20 years.
-Her work has covered such topics as factors influencing the settlement and integration of immigrants; the role of economic and cultural threat and competition in determining attitudes toward immigrants and immigration; the dehumanization of refugees and immigrants; the framing of national identity and public attitudes toward immigration and cultural diversity; promising practices in settlement and integration; factors promoting the settlement and integration of immigrants; and the measurement of community welcome-ability and immigrant outcomes.
+Her research focuses on immigration policy and practice, including public attitudes toward immigration and cultural diversity; promising practices in settlement and integration; factors promoting the settlement and integration of immigrants; and the measurement of community welcome-ability and immigrant outcomes.
 Victoria has extensive experience conducting research in this area, including invited work for federal, provincial, and municipal governments and for the settlement sector.
 She has has also served as an Expert Consultant for the US Equal Employment Opportunity Commission on several occasions.

 Alina Sutter, M.Sc., Ph.D.

 Alina received her M.Sc. in Psychology from the University of Zurich, Switzerland in 2012, and her Ph.D. from University of Western Ontario in 2017.
 Broadly, she is interested in researching the relationships between national identity, perceived threat and prejudice, as well as the underlying processes and consequences of the dehumanization of outgroups.